firedev/firedev.github.io/_posts/2015-10-17-functional-service-objects-on-rails.md

 background_size: cover
 ---

-Watching an excellent talk "Blending Functional and OO Programming in Ruby" given by Piotr Solnica on Full Stack Fest 2015 made me think.
+An excellent talk "Blending Functional and OO Programming in Ruby" given by Piotr Solnica on Full Stack Fest 2015 made me think about improving current practices.
 I have tried different ways of organizing my service objects and here is what I came up with.

 ## Background